 Sunrise to Sunset

-Having bagged his first image of the day he moves along and spots a parrotfish lazily emerging from its protective mucus cocoon and nighttime hiding place.
-Erik took the image at the top the page as the fish prepared for another day of grazing the algae from the reefs, and peered out to check the horizon for a tasty patch of food.
+Having bagged his first image of the day Erik moves along and spots a parrotfish lazily emerging from its protective mucus cocoon and nighttime hiding place.
+Erik Captured the image as the fish prepared for another day of grazing the algae from the reefs, and peered out to check the horizon for a tasty patch of food.

 As the sun rises higher in the sky, the divers find this lionfish as it hovers above the corals, looking for a tasty morsel to become his next victim.
 The Common lionfish is among the most beautiful fish on the coral reef.
 Vividly contrasting coloration warns predators away from its highly venomous spines.
 Lionfish are part of the family Scorpaenidae, scorpionfish.
 Most species in this large family are well camouflaged by flaps, tassels, and coloration matching the bottom terrain.
 But all the members of this family have one thing in common – they are all venomous to a greater or lesser extent.
 Venomous, yes, but only a danger to anybody who attacks them.